paul-linked/Word-Display-Program/README.md

 ### macOS

 1. Ensure that you have Python installed on your computer. macOS usually comes with Python preinstalled.
-2. Download the Word Display Program from the GitHub repository: [Word Display Program](https://github.com/your_username/word-display-program).
+2. Download the Word Display Program from the GitHub repository: [Word Display Program](https://github.com/paul-linked/Word-Display-Program).
-3. Extract the downloaded ZIP file to a convenient location on your computer.
+3. Extract the downloaded ZIP file to a convenient location on your computer  for example your desktop folder.
-4. Open the Terminal application.
+4. Open the Terminal application by navigating to `Applications -> Utilities -> Terminal`.
 5. Use the `cd` command to navigate to the folder where you extracted the program.
 For example, if you extracted it to your desktop, you can use the command: `cd ~/Desktop/word-display-program`
 6. Once you are in the correct folder, type the following command and press Enter: `python main.py`
 7. The program's window will open, displaying two sections: one for pasting your text and another for controlling the display rate.